-COURSE CODE: AGPD 6001 COURSE TITLE: AGRICULTURAL ECONOMICS FOR DEVELOPMENT NUMBER OF CREDITS: 6 including production functions and technical change.
+COURSE TITLE: AGRICULTURAL ECONOMICS FOR DEVELOPMENT

+COURSE DESCRIPTION: This course is one that students are strongly recommended to take in their first year.
+The first part of the course covers production economics, including production functions and technical change.
 The second part focuses on supply and demand, including the analysis of market structures.
 The third part deals with welfare economics, and introduces the analysis of international trade in agricultural commodities, and of food and agricultural policy.